rabravo/ws2pgdb/README.md

 $BODY$
   LANGUAGE plr;

+--This function below here is not properly working; fix this or remove soon.

 CREATE OR REPLACE FUNCTION public.r_column_names(text, text, text, text) RETURNS SETOF text AS
 $BODY$

+#THIS FUNCTINO IS NOT WORKING
 #i.e. SELECT r_column_names('48061','10','malaria')

 geoid  <- as.character(arg1)